mzpqnxow/edgerouter-vpn-failover/README.md

 # edgerouter-vpn-failover
-Ubiquiti EdgeRouter configuration file and script(s) to perform auto-failover and Fallback when using a VPN
+Ubiquiti EdgeRouter configuration file and script(s) to perform auto-failover and fallback when using a VPN

 ## Why, when there's a wizard?